Tony Hale's Animated Show Is Back: Watch a Sneak Peek of Archibald's Next Big Thing Is Here - E! Online

 In the video, the Strutters' camping trip goes awry when the four kids stumble upon a tribe of primitive cave chickens.
 An undercover mission ensues, and much to his siblings' surprise, Archibald gives the group a parting gift that may or may not change their course in history.

-Watch it all go down in the above clip, and don't miss the premiere of Feb.
-19 premiere of Archibald's Next Big Thing Is Here on Peacock.
+Watch it all go down in the above clip, and don't miss the Feb.
+18 premiere of Archibald's Next Big Thing Is Here on Peacock.

 (E! and Peacock are both part of the NBCUniversal family.)